This post includes affiliate links.

 Also, I was asked what I would do with the paper if I wind my yarn.
 Well, I just fold it up and add it to the center of the yarn ball.
 That way I won’t lose it and will always know which yarn it is.

-In addition, I do have my photo and video, as well as computer station right across from it.
+In addition, I do have my photo and video, as well as a computer station right across from it.
 So if you ever watched me on Facebook LIVE you will probably know that.
-I really like my small but easy to use motivation board where I can create crochet memes that keep me happy and motivated if I have a bad day.
+I really like my small but easy-to-use motivation board where I can create crochet memes that keep me happy and motivated if I have a bad day.

 I am curious, how do you organize your yarn?
 Leave me a comment below.
 Here is another section of my great Yarn Storage Shelving Unit.
 Now, my yarn is nicely organized and I will sure keep it that way.

-Please share this tutorial as a link on social media as well, so you can encourage others to create their own DIY Yarn Storage Shelving Unit and get their wonderful yarn organized and in visibility.
+Be sure to share this tutorial as a link on social media as well, so you can encourage others to create their own DIY Yarn Storage Shelving Unit and get their wonderful yarn organized and invisible.

 I also send out a fun and free crochet newsletter packed full of crochet goodies, patterns, and tutorials.
 If you don’t want to miss out, sign up for my newsletter via the form below and receive 8 Crochet Secret Tips delivered straight into your inbox!

 THE CROCHET CLUB – CROCHET PATTERN, TIPS & TUTORIAL VAULT

 You can have the most amazing pattern and yarn in the world, but if you don’t have the knowledge on how to crochet in a way that makes you proud, then all your work is for nothing.